oubino/z_disk/README.md

         python scripts/perpl_modelling.py
         ```

-        The following args are required:
+        This takes the following args:

-            -e Name of the experiment folder (e.g. dummy)
+            -e Name of the experiment folder (e.g. dummy) [required]
+            -fh [optional: fit the histograms as well]

         This will generate output in this format